chawki27000/retina-sim/README.md

 | --- | --- |
 | task index  | analysis latency |

-Our work is based, on generated the conflictual tasks through an algorithm detailed in the paper.
+Our work is based, on the generation of conflictual tasks through an algorithm detailed in the paper.
 The latter, takes the conflict rate interval, specified on _generation.py_ in _gen_ package through **scenario** function.
 You can edit the conflict rate by modifying the followings function:
 ```python
 # The first paramters is our communication task